k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 >
 > * **Dependencies**: In case
 >
-> * **Conflicts**: if a file, that included in an extension that you are installing, is already exist in your project, then Studio will notify you about, whoe you the list of such files,  and let you decide either:
+> * **Conflicts**: if a file, that included in an extension which you are installing, is already exist in your project, then Studio will notify you about and will display the list of those files.
+Accordingly,  you can decide either:
 >   * Overwrite All, Replace the existing files with those which included in the extension.
 >   * Keep Both, preserve the existing file, aside the extension files which get ".new" suffix.
 You can then compare between them and accordingly decide how to handle the changes.
 >   * Cancel, so that extension will not be installed.